The Feast Days

 מוֹעֲדִים Moedim (appointed times)

 The word translated as feasts in most English Bibles is Moedim, meaning appointed times or set meetings.
-This is the word YaHoWaH used when He spoke to Mosheh (Moses) about these days.
+This is the word YaHoWaH used when He spoke to Moses about these days.
 He did not say: here are some religious ceremonies for Israel to perform.
 He said: these are My appointed times.

 Read that carefully.
 He did not call them Israel's feasts.
 He did not call them Moses's feasts.
 He called them His own.